 The CBR test is typically undertaken for road, runways or car park pavement design to assess the strength of the sub-grade.
 The test involves driving a cylindrical plunger of a defined area into the soil at a uniform rate.
 This requires the use of a reaction load, (for example, a four wheel drive vehicle or mechanical excavator), to provide the force.
 Alternatively a profile of equivalent in-situ CBR can be measured using the dynamic cone penetrometer (DCP).

 Plate bearing testing

 Plate bearing tests involve jacking a plate of known dimensions against a reaction load, usually the underside of a track-driven excavator and recording the ground deformation.
-Different tests are used to assess the bearing capacity of the soil and the prediction of settlement characteristics.
-The modulus of sub-grade reaction can be measured and correlated with CBR which is useful for assessing gravelly material when a normal CBR test is inappropriate.
+Separate tests are performed to assess the bearing capacity of the soil and the prediction of settlement characteristics.
+The modulus of sub-grade reaction can be measured and correlated with CBR which is useful for assessing gravelly material when a conventional CBR test is inappropriate.

 Sand replacement density (SRD) testing

 Sand replacement density tests are used to assess the in-situ density of the soil or compacted sub-base material.
 Unless otherwise specified the large pouring cylinder method is normally adopted.
 The tests are generally undertaken at ground level.
 In some circumstances the test may be carried out in shallow trial pits or trenches excavated up to approximately 1.0m deep; if the side walls of the excavation are prevented from collapse either by digging a safe angle or by shoring with timber or support systems.